How could rising rates and inflation affect your business?

 It’s a good time to review your business expenses and look for opportunities to save, especially on the fixed overheads your business pays every month.
-Start by reviewing your profit and loss statement to identify the areas in which you are spending the most, then work your way down the list from the highest costs to the smallest.
+Start by reviewing your incoming and outgoing cash flow with Business cash flow viewin the CommBank app to identify the areas where you are spending the most, then work your way down the list from the highest costs to the smallest.
 Here are some of the ways you may be able to save:

-- If you’re renting a premises, use the next lease negotiation to ask for a rent discount or a bonus period.
-Alternatively, if you’re one of the many businesses whose staff are now working partly from home, consider whether you can move to a smaller office with shared desk space, or sublet space to another business.
+• If you’re one of the many businesses whose staff are now working partly from home, consider whether you can move to a smaller, less expensive office with shared desk space.

 2. Review your pricing and margins